-Try one of these Gluten Free Brunch Ideas for your next party!
+Check out this list of the best Gluten Free Brunch Ideas for your next party!
 Or use these recipes to revamp your normal weekend menu.
 There are desserts and cheese boards, drink options, and recipes to make ahead or easy ones for the morning of.
+You’re sure to find something great to feed your friends and family!

 Throwing a brunch can be lots of fun, but stressful at the same time.
 What do you serve that everyone will like?
 What time should you start brunch?
 What do you even wear?